 Margaret Hill (Class of 1968)

 Margaret enjoyed a 40 year career in stockbroking until her retirement in 2011.
 Margaret was the first female appointed to the role of Private Client Investment Adviser at Ord Minnett Ltd. She was Vice President of Women in Finance and is the inaugural former President of the Jessie Patrick Bequest Society.
 Margaret is a former Korowa School Council Member and continues her involvement with Korowa today through her membership of the Korovian Club Committee and the Foundation.

 Director (Current Parent)

 Bobby has worked in the Banking and Finance industry for over 10 years in Private Banking, Credit Risk Management and Business Banking roles.
 He holds a Master of Accounting, Bachelor of Economics and Finance and CFA Level 2 degrees.
-Bobby is currently a Relationship Manager at Credit Suisse Private Bank.
-He partners with business entrepreneurs, corporate executives and high net worth individuals and families.
+Bobby’s most recent appointment was as a Relationship Manager at Credit Suisse Private Bank.
+In this role, he partnered with business entrepreneurs, corporate executives and high net worth individuals and families.
 His areas of specialisation include Financial Market Investments, Strategic Asset Allocation, Debt Structuring and Wealth Planning.

 David is currently the CEO of the Gill Family Group.
 GFC is the private family office of the Gill family.
 The group has a long track record of business and development activities and holds a diverse portfolio of property and investment-related interests.
 David is a current parent with two daughters in the Junior School.
 David has had an extensive career in the finance sector.
 He is an accomplished senior executive with a proven track record in C-suite management positions, principal investment, private equity and mergers and acquisitions.
 His broad commercial and technical know-how gained in multiple sectors and diverse industries including real estate, construction, technology and financial services are of great benefit to the Foundation.